 You must also include:

-If you want to appeal the decision, you will need to make a written application to your local Magistrates Court within 6 months of your licence being refused or revoked.
-You will need evidence, including medical evidence, to support your argument that the DVLA made the wrong decision and that you are fit to drive.
+If you want to appeal the decision, you'll need to make a written application to your local Magistrates Court.
+You must do this within 6 months of your licence being refused or taken away.
+You'll need evidence, including medical evidence, to support your argument that the DVLA made the wrong decision and that you're fit to drive.

-It is a good idea to get legal advice from a solicitor who specialises in motoring/driving offences before doing this to find out whether you have a good case.
+It's a good idea to get legal advice from a solicitor who specialises in driving and other motoring offences before doing this.
+They'll be able to advise you whether you have a good case.
 You can find a solicitor by contacting the Law Society.

-There is no legal aid available to appeal the DVLA’s decision, so you will have to pay for any legal assistance.
-If you lose you might also have to pay the DVLA's legal costs, so the process can be expensive.
+There is no legal aid available to appeal the DVLA’s decision.
+This means you will have to pay for any legal help.
+If you lose your appeal, you might also have to pay the DVLA's legal costs.
+So, the process can be expensive.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.